Aalto-Electric-Drives/motulator/docs/source/model/drive/synchronous_machine.md

 ### Saturation Models

 Nonlinear magnetic models are parametrized using the {class}`motulator.drive.model.SaturatedSynchronousMachinePars` class.
-Methods for manipulating and plotting the magnetic models are provided in the classes {class}`motulator.drive.utils.MagneticModel`, {func}`motulator.drive.utils.plot_map`, and {func}`motulator.drive.utils.plot_flux_vs_current`.
+The term _magnetic model_ refers to the complete magnetic characterization of the machine.
+This characterization can be represented in two equivalent ways: as current maps or as flux linkage maps.
+These two representations are mathematically inverse to each other but describe the same physical relationship.

-The current maps {eq}`sm_current` are typically modeled either as lookup tables or explicit functions {cite}`Hin2017,Lel2024`.
-The magnetic model can be presented as a flux linkage map
+The magnetic model can be obtained through experimental measurements {cite}`Arm2013` or finite-element method analysis.
+Regardless of the source, these models can be implemented as the current map $\is = \isfcn(\psis)$ or as its inverse, the flux linkage map

 ```{math}
 ---